 If you need any help planning your Galapagos Vacation (in August or any other month!), then please get in touch - we'd love to help!

-Happy Gringo has over 15 years of experience as the trusted choice in Galapagos travel and has received special recognition from TripAdvisor for 6 consecutive years.
+Happy Gringo has over 18 years of experience as the trusted choice in Galapagos travel and has received special recognition from TripAdvisor for 8 consecutive years.
 We specialize in Galapagos Cruises, Diving Tours, and Custom-Made Galapagos Land Trips.
 We’d love to hear from you.

-In conclusion, August is an interesting month to visit Galapagos.
+In conclusion, August is an interesting month to visit the Galapagos.
 There is lots of wildlife activity, both on land and at sea - while some species are breeding, others already care for their young.
-August is the best month for Galapagos whale watching, and keep an eye for dolphins too.
+August is the best month for Galapagos whale watching, and keep an eye out for dolphins too.
 To top it all off, weather-wise August is a very comfortable month to travel, without the strong tropical sun and intense humidity.
 The only downside to Galapagos in August is that it is the most popular month here, so there will be lots of other tourists and prices are sometimes a little higher than usual.